Intensive Outpatient Treatment:

-“After just a few sessions of outpatient treatment patients become much healthier physically, mentally, spiritually, and emotionally… begin to practice a spiritual life that they never knew existed for them.”
+“After just a few sessions of outpatient treatment patients become much healthier physically, mentally, spiritually, and emotionally… begin to practice a spiritual life that they never knew existed for them”.
 Graduate of the First Step program.

-The IOP program has the client start for the first 2 months or so attending group every Monday, Tuesday, and Thursday night from 6-9 pm, or if it is more convenient for someone to attend day-time treatment First Step in Raleigh offers IOP treatment on Monday, Wednesday and Friday from 9:00 am to 12:00 pm.
+First Step provides Substance Abuse Intensive Outpatient Programs at all our locations.
+The IOP programs typically have the client start for the first 2 months or so attending group every Monday, Tuesday, and Thursday night from 6-9 pm.
+If it is more convenient for someone to attend day-time treatment, First Step in Raleigh offers IOP treatment on Monday, Wednesday and Friday from 9:00 am to 12:00 pm.
 We stress total abstinence from all mind-altering substances and building a strong support network through client attendance and participation in outside self-help groups.
 First Step’s IOP program relies mainly on the power of the group therapy modality and employs cognitive-behavioral and motivational enhancement therapeutic techniques.
 We stress the progressive nature of the disease of addiction, honest self-disclosure, client-driven feedback, and “telling on the disease” of addiction.
 Above all, we stress the recovery progression of sobriety.

 Rather than sticking to a strictly didactic formula, we employ creative experiential activities during group (River of Addiction, Trust Walk, art therapy exercises, small group interaction, brainstorming, etc.) to engage the client in a dynamic learning and support environment.
 At the heart of each three-hour group session is the process portion of the group.
 Here clients are encouraged to openly share in a safe environment about their recovery achievements and pitfalls.
 Client feedback, questions, and interaction with each other are just as important as timely clinical feedback given by the counselors.
 We have a strong family program and encourage our clients to take advantage of it.
-We offer free educational sessions each Monday from 6-7:00 pm for family members/loved ones/members of the community.
+At our Raleigh facility, we offer free educational sessions each Monday from 6-7:00 pm for family members/loved ones/members of the community.
 This is the F.A.C.E.
 Program (Family And Community Education).

-First Step is an in-network provider with Cigna, Magellan, Blue Cross/Blue Shield, United Behavioral Healthcare, Aetna, MedCost, Value Options, CompPsych, NC State Health Plan and other insurance companies.
+First Step is an in-network provider with Cigna, Magellan, Blue Cross/Blue Shield, United Behavioral Healthcare, Aetna, MedCost, Value Options, CompPsych, NC State Health Plan, Managed Health Network (Military Veterans) and other insurance companies.
 We do everything we can to get you authorized for all our outpatient services.
 When someone uses insurance, they typically only have to pay a co-pay for each service rendered (each individual group session, each individual session, each family therapy session, etc).
 We will be happy to update concerned others (employers, family, etc.) by phone, fax, e-mail, or mail on the patient’s progress on a monthly basis or more often if requested.
 Of course, we need a signed “consent to release information” so that we can share this information.
 Otherwise, we cannot acknowledge you have ever been to First Step.

 Your privacy and confidentiality is something we take very seriously.
 Finally, we offer a wide range of other treatment options here at First Step.
-We cover the spectrum from 8 hours of education to 60 hours of intermediate/longer term-level substance abuse treatment all the way to 90 or more hours of Intensive Program Treatment.
+We cover the spectrum from 8 hours of education to 60 hours of intermediate/longer term-level substance abuse treatment, all the way to 90 or more hours of Substance Abuse Intensive Outpatient Program (IOP) Treatment.
 Occasionally we design a shorter than 90-hour intensive outpatient program for a client.
 The 90-hour IOP is the highest level of care we offer, although longer stays in the IOP are possible and aftercare programs here can supplement an IOP or other treatment program.
 We do not offer residential or inpatient services, but have at our fingertips a lot of information about these services in the area and connections to these providers.
 We even provide space to an AA meeting at our Raleigh office every Friday at noon.
 I hope this is helpful for you.

 What about going to a detox or inpatient substance abuse treatment program?
 Once a person completes detox and an inpatient treatment program from alcohol or drug abuse, the chances of ongoing abstinence or even recovery are greatly improved by following with intensive outpatient for 3 or more months.
 Most hospitals and residential treatment centers strongly recommend an intensive outpatient aftercare program.

 How do I get started?
 The groups are “open” which means you may start at almost any time.
-The IOP has a maximum capacity of 12 clients.
+The IOP has a recommended capacity of 12 clients.
 When groups get larger, we have the staff and space to provide services to divide the groups into smaller numbers of clients.
 To get started, call First Step today and schedule an intake and orientation appointment.
 You will be able to start within a day or two of the initial phone call.
 First Step is usually able to see clients within 24 hours and you can start at the very next scheduled group if you choose.

 FREE ALCOHOL & DRUG ABUSE ASSESSMENTS: If you might have a problem with alcohol or drugs and are at least 18 years of age you may receive an assessment at absolutely no charge.
-There is no obligation of any kind except to call 1-877-762-3750.
-To receive your free assessment, call our toll free number: 1-877-762-3750.
+There is no obligation of any kind except to call 1-855-806-5512.
+To receive your free assessment, call our toll free number: 1-855-806-5512.
 Due to state DWI regulations, this does not apply for people needing assessments for DWI, or other DMV/DOT assessments.